the-tobias-project/hydra/example/README.md

  * Debug mode: off
    [INFO ] 2019-09-24 04:52:39,895 /usr/local/lib/python3.6/site-packages/werkzeug/_internal.py                     :: 122 =>  * Running on http://0.0.0.0:9001/ (Press CTRL+C to quit)
 ```
 Head over to `http://localhost:9001/api/ui/` in a browser to monitor and control the server.
+You should see a page similar to the one in Figure 1 below.

 Next, we will setup all the clients.
 If `up.sh` was used, these containers have been made and started already so simply attach to each center and run the client...